 Disaster Response Research Development in Japan.
 Shoji F. Nakayama, National Institute for Environmental Studies, Japan.

 When Disaster Strikes: Response, Research, and Recovery.
-Sharon Petronella Croisant, University of Texas Medical Branch at Galveston, The United States of America.
+Ivan Rusyn, Texas A&M University, The United States of America.

 Addressing Public Health Hazards Arising from Recent Threats and Disasters in California.
 Lauren Zeise, Office of Environmental Health Hazard Assessment, California Environmental Protection Agency, The United States of America.